Understanding Zoning Laws for Horse Properties

 3. Review the zoning ordinance

-4. Check for additional restrictions
+4. Check for any additional restrictions

 Consulting with Local Authorities on Zoning Laws for Horse Properties